Installation of the tigerwood decking

 joists, decking boards, bags of cement, sand, etc. It is therefore better

 to be closer to reality to have the least possible surprises.
-Also,

 take the time to think about the various things that you can fit under your